 From the 1960s onward, Pape deepened her research and experiments on the active role of the public in creating the artwork, also focusing on the sensory aspect of the artistic experience.
 She left Grupo Frente and joined the Neoconcreto movement.
 She created several video art projects, collaborated with Cinema Novo, and worked in graphic design, designing visual programming and creating posters for films.
 The participatory aspect of her production took center stage in works like Divisor (1968), a large fabric piece with openings through which participants placed their heads, forming a large collective body united by the artwork.
 Divisor (1968), uma enorme peça de tecido com aberturas através das quais os participantes colocavam suas cabeças, formando um grande corpo coletivo unido pela obra.

-Untitled, from the Book of Time series, 1965
+Untitled, from the series Livro do Tempo, 1965

 automotive paint and tempera on wood